A Framework for Conditional Statement Technical Debt Identification and Description: Evaluation

-To evaluate if the generated comments could be easy to understand, especially for inexperienced programmers.
-We performed a human evaluation between two authors using two criteria, that is, (1) acceptability, and (2) understandability~\cite{oda2015learning}.
-We assigned a 5-level score (from 1 to 5) to indicate the acceptance of the generated comment, and a 6-level score (from 0 to 5) to show how well the annotators are in understanding the generated comments.

-Using those criteria, the third and fourth authors evaluated 337 randomly selected samples independently.
-The result of the evaluation shows that the comments generated by our models are relatively acceptable and understandable by human.
-This is indicated by the mean score in both acceptability and understandability at 3.128 and 3.172 respectively.
+The third and fourth authors evaluated 337 randomly selected samples independently.
+The result of the evaluation presented in Table \ref{tab:human-eval} shows that the comments generated by SATDID are relatively \emph{acceptable} and \emph{understandable} by human.
+This is indicated by the mean score in both \emph{Acceptability} and \emph{Understandability} at 3.128 and 3.172 respectively.
 The assessment results between individual evaluators are quite similar.
-It can be seen in high positive correlation values, that is, 0.791 for the acceptability, and 0.783 for the understandability.
+It can be seen in high positive correlation values, that is, 0.791 for the \emph{Acceptability}, and 0.783 for the \emph{Understandability}.